nikdavnik/docs-casa-prod/docs/source/user-guide.md

 ## Sign in for the first time

-To log in to Casa, navigate to `https://<yourdomain>/casa`.
+To log in, navigate to your Casa web URL.
+By default, it will be: `https://<yourdomain>/casa`.

+Sign in with your standard username and password.
+If you do not have an account but social login is enabled, a new account can be created via social login.

 ![Login with linked account](./img/plugins/account-linking-login.png)

-Sign in with your standard username and password.
-If you do not have an account but social login is enabled, you can create a new account via social login.

 ## Credential Dashboard

 The credential dashboard displays widgets for each type of supported 2FA credential (e.g. U2F keys, OTP apps, etc.).
-Each widget includes summary details of enrolled credentials and a button to manage credentials for your account.
+Each widget displays summary details of your enrolled credentials, and a button to manage those credentials for your account.

 ![cred-dashboard](./img/dashboard-no-creds-enrolled.png)